bugfender/bugfender-maui/README.md

-# Bugfender SDK for Xamarin
+# Bugfender SDK for Maui

 Bugfender is a tool to aggregate all your mobile application logs in on a place, so you can access them remotely.
-This repository provides bindings for iOS and Android on Xamarin projects.
+This repository provides bindings for iOS and Android on Maui projects.
 Also provides a sample solution that shows the integration.

 In order to use Bugfender, you will need an account which you can [create here](https://bugfender.com).